-(3) Not funded and common mistakes
+i.
+Not funded and common mistakes

-(a) VIPP funding for Emergency Operations Center (EOC) items such as Land Mobile Radios, computers, secure fax, plotters, visual displays, speaker systems, etc. are not authorized.
+1. VIPP funding for Emergency Operations Center (EOC) items such as Land Mobile Radios, computer backpacks, secure fax, plotters, visual displays, speaker systems, etc. are not authorized.

-(b) Requests for the use of VIPP funding for anything not clearly identified in above guidance must be submitted through appropriate Region/ISD to PM/P for approval
+2. Requests for the use of VIPP funding for anything not clearly identified in above guidance must be submitted through appropriate ID to PM/P for approval.

+3. Do not use VIPP funding for contracts without written approval from IMCOM VIPP MDEP Manager

+4. Mass care operations.
+DFMWR is the lead for mass care coordination and execution.
+Mass care includes sheltering distribution of water, food, and emergency supplies.

+5. Do not execute IT purchases out of VIPP without obtaining an Information Technology Approval System (ITAS) memo for all IT purchases.
+No new information systems or software applications, regardless of appropriation source of funds, will be introduced to the IMCOM IT Portfolio without prior approval from the ITGB.
+Approval will not be granted to systems or applications that do not comply with federal, DoD, Army, or IMCOM requirements, policies, or initiatives.
+Requests for cell phones or cell phone service will not be validated.

-- (c) Do not execute contracts out of VIPP without final approval from IMCOM VIPP MDEP Manager - (d) Mass care operations, Mass care includes sheltering (including household pets); the distribution of water, food, and emergency supplies. - (4) Shortfall Process: Shortfalls in funding for any requirements need to be submitted to IMCOM via the Resource Data Management Tool (RDMT) in accordance with IMCOM G8 guidance. - (5) Emerging Requirements: All year of execution (emerging) requests will be submitted to HQ IMCOM via the Resource Data Management Tool (RDMT) in accordance with IMCOM G8 guidance.
-All efforts will be taken to support the year of execution OPA requirements, however, there is no guarantee of success in obtaining funding. - (6) Garrison Emergency Manager (EM) will compile and manage a VIPP spend plan based upon respective distributed VIPP budget, Ems will submit VIPP spend plans NLT 01 OCT.
+6. Shortfall: Shortfalls in funding for any requirements need to be submitted to IMCOM via the Resource Data Management Tool (RDMT) in accordance with IMCOM G8 guidance.

+7. Emerging Requirements: Emerging requests will be submitted to HQ IMCOM via the Resource Data Management Tool (RDMT) in accordance with IMCOM G8 guidance.
+All efforts will be taken to support the year of execution OPA requirements, however, there is no guarantee of success in obtaining funding.
-PM/P MDEP POC: Hugo Z. Sinclair, hugo.z.sinclair.civ@mail.mil, 210-466-0518 IMCOM G8 Budget POC: Sherri A. Terry, sherri.a.terry.civ@mail.mil, 210-466-0763.

-- 11. Fire and Emergency Services (F&ES MDEP QEMS/ISR 401): F&ES activities/services are designed to save lives, property and the environment.
-F&ES budget is broken down into two categories, Pay and Non-Pay.
-Please note, the IMCOM F&ES funding MDEP changed from QDPW to QEMS.
-Examples (not an all-inclusive list) of MDEP QEMS covered below.
-IMCOM's Funding Narrative Guidance will be available on AKO and SharePoint, once published. - (1) Civilian Pay basis
+8. Garrison Emergency Manager (EM) will compile and manage a spend plan based upon respective distributed VIPP budget, Ems will submit VIPP spend plans NLT 01 OCT.

+PM/P MDEP POC: Hugo Z. Sinclair, hugo.z.sinclair.civ@mail.mil, 210-466-0518 IMCOM G8 Budget POC: Leota Hidalgo, leota.a.hidalgo.civ@mail.mil, 210-466-0755 f.
+Fire and Emergency Services (F&ES- MDEP QEMS/ISR 401): Provides for the Prevention, Protection, Mitigation, Response and Recovery (P2MR2) of the Installation and is a critical part of the response framework to preserve essential capabilities and safety of the populace.
+F&ES budget has two categories, civilian pay and non-pay.
+IMCOM's Funding

+Narrative Guidance will be available on AKO and SharePoint, once published.
+All managers executing QEMS funds must follow and track utilization of purchases IAW AR 11-2, Army Managers Internal Controls Program.

+(1) Civilian Pay

-- (a) HQ, IMCOM G8 manages civ-pay requirements on a quarterly - (b) DES' sets the minimum daily staffing levels and manages overtime costs on a monthly basis to ensure compliance with DA policy and IMCOM guidance - (c) DES' shall ensure that uniform allowances are IAW with DoDI
+- i.
+IMCOM G8 manages civ-pay requirements on a quarterly basis. - ii.
+DES set the minimum daily staffing levels and controls overtime costs on a monthly basis to reduce cost ensuring compliance with DA policy and IMCOM quidance. - (2) Non Pay includes the following: - i.
+Funds are distributed contingent upon funding received from